User Fees for FY 2024

 Under the user fee system, medical device companies pay fees to the FDA when they register their establishments and list their devices with the agency, whenever they submit an application or a notification to market a new medical device in the U.S. and for certain other types of submissions.
 These fees help the FDA increase the efficiency of regulatory processes with a goal of reducing the time it takes to bring safe and effective medical devices to the U.S. market.

-Waivers: Small businesses with an approved Small Business Determination (SBD) with gross receipts or sales of $30 million or less are eligible to have the fee waived on their first PMA, PDP, PMR, or BLA.
+Waivers: Small businesses with an approved Small Business Determination (SBD) with gross receipts or sales of $30 million or less are eligible to have the fee waived on their first Premarket Approval Application (PMA), Product Development Protocol (PDP), Premarket Report (PMR), or Biologics License Application (BLA).

 Submitting a Small Business Certification Request: CDRH's Small Business Program determines whether a business is qualified and certified as a "small business" and eligible for a reduced fee for some types of CDRH submissions that require a user fee.
 For details on submitting a certification request, see Reduced Medical Device User Fees: Small Business Determination (SBD) Program.